Have you been thinking it’s about time to learn to grow your own food?

 You may see issues with this if plants sit in waterlogged soil.

-The roots won’t be able to function, and even with fertilizer, it won’t grow well.
+The roots won’t be able to function, and even with fertilizer, they won’t grow well.

 We suggest testing your drainage by poking a few holes in the bottom of a coffee can.